NOTICE: Proposed Renewal of General Permit #6

 The permit renewal process includes asking for comments from individual stakeholders, stakeholder groups and other interested citizens.
 A stakeholder meeting regarding the renewal was held on Wednesday, July 16, 2014.
 Written comments were accepted until July 18, 2014.

 The Environmental Protection Commission will discuss the proposed General Permit #6 at their meeting on October 21, 2014 at the DNR Air Quality Building.
 For more information on this meeting, please see the Environmental Protection Commission webpage.

 Please use the following link to view the Proposed GP6.

 General Permit #6

 The 82nd State General Assembly passed legislation which required the Department to write new rules and a provide issuance of a General Permit to authorize well construction and well services related wastewater discharge when that discharge reaches a Water of the United States.
-Beginning on March 17, 2010, all well construction, well related service and GHEX loop borehole drilling related wastewater that reaches a Water of the United States is regulated by National Pollution Discharge Elimination System permit (NPDES) General Permit #6 or GP6.
+As of March 17, 2010, all well construction, well related service, and GHEX loop borehole drilling related wastewater that reaches a Water of the United States is regulated by National Pollution Discharge Elimination System permit (NPDES) General Permit #6 or GP6.